jessicacousins/fullstack_vite_webapp/README.md

 ## Project Description

 A full-stack Vite application using React, Node.js, Express, MongoDB, and Stripe.
 This project integrates Firebase for authentication, features engaging mini-games (Blackjack, Memory Matching, and Simon Says), includes a blog platform with CRUD functionality, and a shopping cart with secure Stripe payment processing.
-Additionally, OpenAI has been integrated to provide an AI-powered chatbot for user interaction and AI-driven sentiment analysis of blog post comments.
+Additionally, OpenAI has been integrated for AI-driven moderation, automatically flagging inappropriate comments, and generating blog content.
+The Admin Dashboard provides moderators with a comprehensive view of flagged content, alongside sentiment analysis for all interactions.

 ## Table of Contents